Subashini31/CODETECH-TASK4/README.md

 - `Phone`: Customer phone number.
 - `Dealer_Region`: Region of the dealer.

+# Linear Programming Model Implementation

+The LP problem using the PuLP library.
+The goal is to maximize profit while considering the constraints.

+#### Steps:
+1. **Define Decision Variables**: The number of cars to be sold for each model.
+2. **Set Objective Function**: Maximize the total profit.
+3. **Define Constraints**: Ensure sales don't exceed regional inventory limits.

 # Problem Setup

 The goal is to maximize the total profit by selecting the optimal number of cars to sell from each model, while adhering to certain constraints.